yashvoladoddi37/linkedin-ai-lead-generator/README.md

 Early-career engineers in service-based companies (WITCH) struggle to transition to top-tier product companies like MAANG.
 Traditional career coaching and job searching methods are inefficient and lack personalization.

 ### Our Solution
-HeyCoach's LinkedIn AI Lead Generator is a cutting-edge tool designed to:
+LinkedIn AI Lead Generator is a cutting-edge tool designed to:
 - Automate professional networking
 - Generate high-quality, personalized connection requests
 - Leverage AI to identify and engage potential coaching candidates